-(d) The Executive Director shall be an ex officio member of the Board.
+(d) The Executive Director shall be an ex officio member of the Board without vote.

 - The Duties of the Officers of the Fellowship

-(b) The Vice-Chairperson shall preside at all meetings of the Fellowship and of the Board in the absence of the Chairperson, and shall give such assistance to the Chairperson and to the Executive Director as may be required.
+(b) The Vice-Chairperson shall preside at all meetings of the Fellowship and of the Board in the absence of the Chairperson, and shall assist the Chairperson and to the Executive Director as may be required.

 (c) The Treasurer shall receive all monies paid into the Fellowship, shall bank all monies received, and shall keep continuous record of all receipts and expenditures on behalf of the Fellowship.
 He or she shall present a financial statement of the Fellowship at each annual meeting and at each meeting of the Board.
-He or she shall maintain a list of contributions made by the members.
+He or she shall be responsible for the maintenance of a list of contributions made by the members and supporters.

-(d) The Secretary shall record minutes of the annual meetings of the Fellowship, and of all meetings of the Board and of the Executive Committee.
-He or she shall conduct the necessary correspondence of the Board and/or the Executive Committee.
-He or she shall maintain and keep up-to-date a list of members and their addresses.
+(d) The Secretary shall shall be responsible for the recording of the minutes of the annual meetings of the Fellowship, and of all meetings of the Board and of the Executive Committee.
+He or she shall be responsible for conducting necessary correspondence of the Board and/or the Executive Committee.
+He or she shall be responsible for the maintenance of a current list of members and supporters and their addresses.

 (a) The Fellowship shall meet once every year at a time and place to be named by the Executive Committee.

-(b) Notice of all meetings of the Fellowship shall be given by letter to all members at least ninety (90) days prior to the date of the said meeting.
+(b) Notice of all meetings of the Fellowship shall be provided to all members at least ninety (90) days prior to the date of the said meeting.